2000 Australian Open – Men's singles

-Andre Agassi defeated the defending champion Yevgeny Kafelnikov in the final, 3–6, 6–3, 6–2, 6–4 to win the men's singles tennis title at the 2000 Australian Open.
-It was Agassi's fourth consecutive major final, making him the first man to do so since Rod Laver in 1969.
-With the win, Agassi became the champion at three of the four majors, missing only Wimbledon.
+Andre Agassi defeated defending champion Yevgeny Kafelnikov in the final, 3–6, 6–3, 6–2, 6–4 to win the men's singles tennis title at the 2000 Australian Open.
+It was his second Australian Open title and sixth major title overall.
+It was also Agassi's fourth consecutive major final, making him the first man to reach all four major finals consecutively since Rod Laver in 1969.
+With the win, Agassi became the reigning champion at three of the four majors, missing only the 1999 Wimbledon Championships.

-This was the first Australian Open that Roger Federer competed in and the first time he progressed beyond the first round in a major.
+This was the first Australian Open for future six-time champion and world No. 1 Roger Federer, and marked his first match win at a major.
 Also, this marked the beginning of Federer's 65-consecutive major appearance streak and his 21-consecutive Australian Open appearance streak.

-This tournament marked former champion Jim Courier's final major appearance.
+This tournament marked the final major appearance of former world No. 1 and two-time champion Jim Courier.